 IT managers and CIOs tell us time and time again that they spend more time on reporting requests than they can afford.
 While they truly want to meet demands from middle and senior management, reporting requests can become tedious and time-consuming due to a communication gap or the sheer volume of requests.
 This leaves IT management pressed for time.
-Alongside the additional pressure to complete other tasks and projects, this may turn work-life balance into more of a work-work balance.
-Does this sound familiar to you?
-Keep reading.
+Alongside the additional pressure to complete other tasks and projects, like setting people up to work from home.

-As many IT managers and CIOs have discovered, business intelligence and analytical tools are no longer too expensive to fit into an increasingly lean budget.
-While this is certainly the first step, the key to getting the most out of self-service solutions is promoting analytical competency across your organization.
-Below we outline four key strategies you should know before implementing an analytics solution.
+As many IT managers and CIOs have discovered, data analytical tools are no longer too expensive to fit into an increasingly lean budget.
+While this is certainly the first step, the key to getting the most out of self-service solutions is promoting analytical and data competency across your organization.
+Below we outline three key strategies you should know before implementing a data analytics solution.

 Bring data to end-users

-If you are thinking of implementing an analytics solution like business intelligence (BI), bringing data to end users may seem obvious.
-Not only can employees resolve their own reporting requests and save you time, bringing data to end users allows for data discovery, resulting in actionable insights as well as promoting a data-driven company culture.
+If you are thinking of implementing a data analytics solution, bringing data to end users may seem obvious.
+Not only can employees resolve their own reporting requests and save time, bringing data to end users allows for data discovery, resulting in actionable insights as well as promoting a data-driven company culture.
 However, all BI software is not created equal.
-While most vendors will tell you they are user-friendly, you want to be sure the solution you end up purchasing is created with non-technical users in mind.
-This way, you will save time on having managers come to you for reporting simply because they do not feel the tool is user-friendly.
+While most vendors will tell you they are user-friendly, you want to be sure the solution you end up choosing is created with all types of users and job junctions in mind.

 Promote evidence-based decision making

-Research by Gartner has shown that companies that value evidence-based decision making outperform their competition in terms of growth, by a factor of two or more.
+Research shows companies that value evidence-based decision making outperform their competition in terms of growth, by a factor of three or more.
 As an IT manager or CIO, you likely already understand the value of data to business decision making perfectly well.
-The same cannot always be said for managers and their teams in other areas of the business.
-By highlighting the importance of evidence-based decision making and some of the wins from it, you can inspire others to give it a try too.
+By highlighting the importance of evidence-based decision making and some of the wins from it, you can inspire others to get onboard.

 It does not need to be more complicated than asking sales reps how they have identified opportunities, or warehouse employees on what measures they have taken to ensure they avoid dead stock.
-While we understand you may not be in a position to ask these questions, executive management is.
-Once executive management sees the value added by IT through the opportunity for evidence-based decision making with BI, they can be valuable team players in the promotion of your BI tool.
+Soon everyone will understand the value added by IT through the opportunity for evidence-based decision making with BI, they can be valuable team players in the promotion of your BI tool.

 Data analytics training